Minimization of Nonsmooth Weakly Convex Function over Prox-regular Set for Robust Low-rank Matrix Recovery: Concluding Remarks

 \section{Concluding Remarks}

 In this paper, we proposed a prox-regular-type low-rank constrained optimization model, incorporating a weakly convex loss function, for robust low-rank matrix recovery.
 For the proposed model, we presented an optimization algorithm, for minimization of a weakly convex function over a prox-regular set, with guaranteed convergence in terms of stationary point.
 Our numerical experiments demonstrate that the proposed model with a weakly convex loss function, called SCAD, dramatically improves estimation performance of robust low-rank matrix recovery under severe outliers.
-Finally, we defer further numerical evaluations and complete proofs, including the extensions discussed in Remark~\ref{remark:extension}, to an extended manuscript in preparation.
+Finally, we defer further numerical evaluations and complete proofs to an extended manuscript in preparation.